 You usually sell certain types of goods to this customer that fall under the domestic reverse charge VAT rules.
-See Use domestic reverse charge VAT for mobile phones and computer chips
+See VAT domestic reverse charge VAT for mobile phones and computer chips

-You're in the construction industry (CIS) and your customer is a contractor and you usually sell services to them that fall under the reverse VAT rules.
-See Reverse charge VAT and CIS
+You're in the Construction Industry Scheme (CIS), your customer is a contractor, and you usually sell services to them that fall under the reverse charge VAT rules.
+Read Reverse charge VAT and CIS

-Selecting the right ledger account is key to making sure you know where your money coming from and what you are selling.
+Selecting the right ledger account is key to making sure you know where your money comes from and what you are selling.

 On sales invoices, you must select a ledger account on each line to indicate what you have sold.
 You can use our default Ledger accounts or set up your own.

 To make sure the right ledger account is selected automatically, you can set a default on you customer records.
 This is really useful if usually sell the same type of goods to a single customer.

 Choose the ledger account to use by default for this customer from the Account Default drop-down.

 If you usually use the same ledger account for all your sales, set this in the Record and Transaction settings.
 Read Record and Transactions settings